 By the release of Piece Of Mind in 1983 the band had found their ultimate line-up and the world was theirs for the taking.
 But what would the classic era of Iron Maiden have been without the twin guitars that are so essential to the band’s sound?

-With the vinyl and digital reissues of Powerslave (1984) and Live After Death (1985), the joint pinnacle of Maiden’s classic era, it’s time to celebrate the most iconic of guitar partnerships: Dave Murray and Adrian Smith, the axe team that really made the 1980s rock.
+With the vinyl and digital reissues of Powerslave (1984) and Live After Death (1985) in recent years, the joint pinnacle of Maiden’s classic era, it’s time to celebrate the most iconic of guitar partnerships: Dave Murray and Adrian Smith, the axe team that really made the 1980s rock.

 Dave Murray was always Steve Harris’ first choice as lead guitarist, ever since the Maiden chief first heard him play.
 Whatever happened – Murray as the only guitarist, Murray partnered with one or even two others, Murray being fired from the band by singer Dennis Wilcock – Harris knew he wanted the blond guitarist in his band.
 Period.